 January is notable for its variety of special days, enough to put one in a daze!

-NEW YEAR'S DAY -- January 1st.
-Another year!
+NEW YEAR'S DAY -- Jan.
+1 -- Another year!
 A new day!
 We resolve to be a new and better person!
-We have a second chance, by God's grace, to change for the good.
-Time to turn over a "new leaf," to write only positive and productive things on each page of the new year.
+We have a second chance, by new year.

-ST. DISTAFF'S DAY -- January 7th.
-Sorry to say, there is no "Saint Distaff."
-A "distaff" is a staff or pole used in spinning.
-January 7 was jokingly called St. Distaff's Day because now that the Twelve Days of Christmas were passed, the women must go back to work, go back to their spinning, back to their "distaffs."
+ST. DISTAFF'S DAY -- Jan.
+7 -- Sorry to say, there is no "Saint Distaff."
+A "distaff" is a staff or pole, used in spinning.
+Jan.
+7 was jokingly called St. Distaff's Day, because now that the Twelve Days of Christmas were past, the women must go back to work, go back to their spinning, back to their "distaffs."

 JANUARY is a time to celebrate the variety of days, a time to appreciate both the serious and the not-so-serious in life.
 January offers us the opportunity, by God's grace and power, to live life fully as God meant it to be lived!
 Fill the days with life; don't go around in a daze!

 Don Kuehle is a retired United Methodist minister who lives in Jackson.
-Opinions are those of the author.Religion on 01/04/2018
+Opinions expressed are those of the author.Religion on 01/09/2020

 Print Headline: January Daze